Fletcher's frog: Diet

-Adults consume a variety of small insects ranging from flies (e.g. chironomidaeto, psychodidae, etc.) to beetles (e.g. scirtdae).
+Adults consume a variety of small insects ranging from flies (e.g. Chironomidae, Psychodidae, etc.) to beetles (e.g. Scirtidae).

 Feltcher's frog tadpoles are cannibalistic, actively preying on conspecific eggs by removing sections of oviduct fluid from the froth nests and consuming them whole.
 Tadpoles remain near the spawn for extended periods of time, feeding continuously until their entire abdomen is filled.

 Due to the environmental and competitive pressures of living in temporary water bodies where vegetable food is scarce, tadpoles appear to be habitually carnivorous and cannibalistic.
 When raised in laboratory conditions, tadpoles fed on Spirulina algae when it was added to their environment; however, they quickly showed a preference for conspecific eggs when it was added to their container.
 In the wild, tadpoles have also been observed to hunt mosquito larvae, supporting the notion that non-specialised tadpole species will engage in active opportunistic predation to obtain animal-based food.